Chemotherapy and radiation therapy of multiple myeloma (program ID: 126047)

 - Acute and chronic leukemia

-- Malignant lymphomas (Hodgkin's lymphoma and non-Hodgkin's lymphomas)
+- Malignant lymphomas (Hodgkin's and non-Hodgkin's lymphomas)

 - Multiple myeloma (plasmacytoma)